-- Students who are up-to-date with their vaccinations are protected against many serious diseases and their complications.
-High rates of immunization help to ensure that outbreaks of disease do not occur in our communities.
-The Immunization of School Pupils Act requires all school students to be fully immunized, unless a valid medical or philosophical/religious exemption is in place.
+Students and children who are up-to-date with their vaccinations are protected against many serious diseases and their complications.
+High rates of immunization help to ensure that outbreaks of disease do not occur in our schools or communities:

 The Grey Bruce Health Unit offers Immunization Clinics in Elementary and Secondary Schools in the Bluewater District School Board, Bruce Grey Catholic District School Board, Private and Parochial Schools in Grey and Bruce Counties.

 Elementary School Vaccine Clinics are in the fall and spring to offer these vaccines to students in Grade 7:

 *if you would like to know when Public Health Nurses will be attending your child’s school please contact us or the school.

 Secondary School Vaccine Clinics are in the winter to offer these vaccines to all Secondary School Students: